 In such enterprises, the special non-compete clause may be applied only to those employees whose work allows them to acquire, directly or indirectly, a practice or knowledge peculiar to the enterprise, the use of which outside the enterprise could be prejudicial to it.

 If these conditions are met, it is possible to deviate from the general non-compete clause on the points of limitation to the national territory and the maximum period of 12 months.
 The special non-compete clause may also be applicable when the employment contract is terminated by the employer without just cause after six months from the beginning of the contract and if the contract is terminated during the same six months.

 Since 2014, it is prohibited to include probationary periods in an employment contract, except in the cases of agency work and student work.

 i Working time

-Working time means the time during which an employee is available to the employer (in other words, the time during which he or she is under an employer's authority) and that the employee cannot use freely as he or she sees fit.
-Accordingly, working time may be more extensive than the periods during which work is actually performed (e.g., on-call periods during on-call duty).
+Working time means the time during which an employee is available to the employer (i.e., the time during which he or she is under an employer's authority), when the employee cannot freely use time as he or she sees fit.
+Accordingly, working time may be more extensive than the periods during which work is actually performed (e.g., when on call).
 Working time may not exceed eight hours a day.
 Moreover, daily work must, in principle, be performed between 6am and 8pm because of the ban on working at night.